-When you become conscious of the impact certain materials can have on your own health or the environment, you realise that sometimes it’s a battle to find an acceptable product.
+When you become conscious of the impact certain materials can have on your health or the environment, you also discover that sometimes it’s a battle to find an acceptable product.
 Sadly, because of the world we live in, there isn’t really an easy solution to this.
 Unless you live in a cave, the truth is that conscious consumerism will face you with difficult decisions, whether sooner or later.

 My husband and I have a list with criteria for products we get, such as: